-Whole life insurance is well suited for Arizona residents.
+Whole life insurance is well-suited for Arizona residents.
 However, there are times when you should NOT get whole life insurance.
-This article will provide a desirable list of life insurance alternatives, and when you should choose them, instead of whole life insurance.
-To clarify, the same pro’s and cons in this article apply to all states; Not just Arizona.
+Read to learn more about how we will provide a desirable list of life insurance alternatives and when you should choose them, instead of whole life insurance.
+To clarify, the same Pros and Cons in this article apply to all states, not just Arizona.

 Article Table of Contents